agorapulse/grails-facebook-sdk/README.md

 # Getting started with a demo app

-If you want to quickly run the SDK on a demo app, you can download [Facebook SDK Grails - Demo](https://github.com/benorama/grails-facebook-sdk-demo).
+If you want to quickly run the SDK on a demo app, you can download [Facebook SDK Grails - Demo](https://github.com/agorapulse/grails-facebook-sdk-demo).

-# Integration with Shiro Grails Plugin

-To see an example of integration with Shiro Grails Plugin, you can download [Facebook SDK Grails - Shiro demo](https://github.com/benorama/grails-facebook-sdk-demo-shiro).

 # Documentation